MatthiasWM/IotaSlicer/README.md

 ### implementation ###

-The current code generates somewhate expreimental Gcode files specifically for DaVinci Duo printers.
+Iota currently generates G-Code files for DaVinci Duo printers with Repetier firmware.
+If will probably run with little or no modifications on other FDM printers as well.

 * v0.0.9a
+  * added first session prameters
   * starting 3d printer management
 * v0.0.8a
-  * added some aspects of the future menu system
+  * implemented some aspects of the future menu system
 * v0.0.7a
   * fixed STL importer to better differentiate binary and ASCII STL files
   * rewrote the mesh fixer to reliably create watertight models every time